lord63/awesome-python-decorator/README.md

 decorator in real life.

-- [Flask](https://github.com/mitsuhiko/flask) Flask is a micro web framework in python, it use decorator to route the url, register error handler, register processor and so on.
+- [Flask](https://github.com/mitsuhiko/flask) Flask is a micro web framework in python, it use decorator to route the URL, register error handler, register processor and so on.
 - [flask-login](https://github.com/maxcountryman/flask-login) Flask-Login provides user session management for Flask.
+For example, it use the `login_required` decorator to protect some views that need the users to be logged in.
 - [pypi-cli](https://github.com/sloria/pypi-cli) pypi-cli is a command-line interface to the Python Package Index.
 It use decorator to makes a property lazy-evaluated.
 - [py-spin](https://github.com/lord63/py-spin) py-spin is a terminal spinner package for python.
 Yes, it use decorator